pisi/Submit/README.markdown

 ## URL Result

-In response to any RESTful form submit, a plain-text [URL][url] (internet address) is expected.
+In response to any _Restful Forms_ submit, both success and error, a plain-text [URL][url] is expected.
 This URL needs to be resolvable with GET method.
 Browser then redirects to that URL.

 ## Events